FichteFoll/advent-of-code/2024/README.md

 Fortunately it was also relatively easy to debug, because I missed that the example for part 2 is not the same as for part 1.

+# Day 23

+Quite a standard graph problem, but not something I have had to implement until now, specifically part 2.
+Had to fiddle a bit with the implementation and it takes 1.3 seconds to complete, but that sounds good enough for a day 23 task.